 The member will consult the Sheriff or designee prior to their last duty day before the deployment.
-At that time the Sheriff or designee will conduct an exit interview with the member.
+At that time the Sheriff or designee will conduct an exit interview with the Blount County Sheriff's Office Human Resources Rules and Regulations Manual Chapter 3 (Reviewed 01/30/2020, 03/01/2022, Approved by County Commission 05/21/2020)

+member.
 During this interview the Sheriff or designee will ensure the member provides valid contact information for any family members to allow for any of their needs to be met during the member's absence as well as provide for a process for communication with the member during their deployment.
 He will also ensure the employee has relinquished all assigned equipment to the Equipment Custodian for storage during their absence.